penpot/Penpot-C3_Design-System-Advisor/Approach#2-Refactoring_duplicated_components/Readme.md

     - AI: 👎 need large labeled data 👍 can tackle more complex code

-    - Traditional methods: 👎 can only tackle code in simple structure, more efficient
+    - Traditional methods: 👎 can only tackle code in simple structure 👍 more efficient

 </details>